 Boka (Old Town)

-The contemporary American restaurant helmed by chef Lee Wolen has landed a spot on the Michelin-star list consecutively for 10 years.
-Not one to rest on its accolades, Boka keeps you on your toes with a dinner tasting menu that changes daily, alongside a seasonal à la carte selection driven by locally farmed ingredients.
+The contemporary American restaurant, helmed by chef Lee Wolen, has earned 10 consecutive MICHELIN stars.
+Not one to rest on its accolades, Boka keeps you on your toes with a dinner tasting menu that changes daily, alongside a seasonal a la carte selection driven by locally farmed ingredients.
 Notable menu mentions include the whole-roasted, dry-aged duck, and slow-cooked beef short ribs.
-Round off the night with the hazelnut whipped praline tonka bean dessert, and for drinks, sip on the “lost in time” made with Glenmorangie 10-year scotch, Cap Corse Blanc, génépy, and lemon thyme.
+Round off the night with the hazelnut whipped praline tonka bean dessert, and for drinks, sip on the “lost in time” made with scotch, aperitif wine, génépy (an alpine liqueur), and lemon thyme.

 Elske (West Loop)

-Sophisticated Scandinavian is streamlined through Elske’s menu and interior, exuding Nordic simplicity and coziness with an outdoor fireplace and drop lights that make you feel like you’re dining in Copenhagen—where chefs David and Anna Posey were engaged.
+Sophisticated Scandinavian is streamlined through Elske’s menu and interior, exuding Nordic simplicity and coziness.
+The outdoor fireplace and drop lights make you feel like you’re dining in Copenhagen—where chefs David and Anna Posey were engaged.
 (Elske translates to “love,” a nod to David Posey’s Danish roots.)
-On the menu, you’ll find fine dining versions of æbleskiver, a sweet spherical dough snack typically served as street fare, paired with white fish and pickles.
+On the a la carte menu, you’ll find rhubarb-glazed smoked eel with snap peas, while the duck liver tart with salted ramp and toasted buckwheat is the star of the set menu.
 Anna Posey’s seasonal desserts include caramelized milk with rhubarb and frozen spiced cream.
-It all makes for an experience Michelin lauds as “culinary magic” along with a coveted star.
+It all makes for an experience MICHELIN lauds as “culinary magic” along with a coveted star.

 Ēma (River North)

-Stepping inside this airy River North restaurant will have you feeling like you’re dining somewhere off the coast of the Aegean Sea.
+Stepping inside this airy River North restaurant feels like you’re dining off the coast of the Aegean Sea.
 The sunlight shines into a spacious dining room with plants lining the ceiling and rattan weaved pendant lights illuminating the tables.
-Dive into an endless spread of hummus, mezzes, and kebabs at Ēma, where there’s also an extensive gluten-free menu as well as several vegetarian-centric dishes that ensure your entire party has plenty of options. Ēma brings the Mediterranean to you in the heart of Chicago.
+Dive into an endless spread of hummus, mezzes, and kebabs at Ēma.
+There’s also an extensive gluten-free menu as well as several vegetarian-centric dishes that ensure your entire party has plenty of options. Ēma brings the Mediterranean to you in the heart of Chicago.

 il Porcellino (River North)